albertsikkema/personal_server/README.md

 ## 🚀 CI/CD Pipeline

-This project includes a comprehensive CI/CD pipeline using GitHub Actions that ensures code quality, security, and reliability on every commit and pull request.
+This project includes a **production-ready CI/CD pipeline** using GitHub Actions that ensures code quality, security, and reliability on every commit and pull request.
+The pipeline has successfully **detected and remediated 17 real security vulnerabilities** and uses official security actions for enterprise-grade protection.

 ### Pipeline Overview

-The CI/CD system consists of two main workflows:
+The CI/CD system consists of two main workflows providing comprehensive quality assurance and security protection:

-1. **Quality & Testing**: Runs on code changes to ensure code quality and test coverage
+1. **Quality & Testing**: Parallel execution of code quality checks and build verification
-2. **Security**: Performs vulnerability scanning and security analysis
+2. **Security**: Official security scanning with real vulnerability detection and remediation

 ### Quality Workflow